MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

 that can take care of the entire deployment for you.

-In this section, we'll cover the "what" and "why" of our proposed deployment using Materialize to provide real-time analytics within Metabase, an open source business intelligence tool.
+In this section, we'll cover the "what" and "why" of our proposed deployment using Materialize to provide real-time analytics within Metabase, an open-source business intelligence tool.

 ### Dataset & load generator

-For this demo, Materialize uses a custom benchmark called chBench that is really just a concatenation of two well known database benchmarking tools, TPC-C and TPC-H.
+For this demo, Materialize uses a custom benchmark called chBench that is really just a concatenation of two well-known database benchmarking tools, TPC-C and TPC-H.

 [TPC-C](http://www.tpc.org/tpcc/detail.asp) is an industry-standard benchmark